jkossen/showoff/README.rst

 ===================================
 :Author: Jochem Kossen

-Showoff is a webbased image gallery and photo directory management system, written in Python_, utilizing Flask_ and for the interface a slightly modified Galleriffic_, a JQuery_ plugin.
+Showoff is a webbased photo album management system explicitly aimed at simple needs.

+Showoff was written in Python_, utilizing Flask_ and for the interface a slightly modified Galleriffic_, a JQuery_ plugin.

 For a live demo of the viewer app, see http://jkossen.nl/showoff/public.html